chrissoncrant/NASA-Project-Rebuild/README.md

 ### Updating Planets Model
 Currently as the data is streamed and filtered, the planets that pass through the filter successfully get pushed into an array.
 It is this push method and the array that will be replaced.

-First  the planets model form the mongo.js file was imported into the Planets Model file.
+First  the planets model from the mongo.js file was imported into the Planets Model file.

 Next a new function was set up.
 This function utilized a mongoose method to add the planet as a document based on the planets model to the planets collection, which is be stored in the MongoDB.